 Under the leadership of Ms Salena Hirons (Head since January 2024), the school continues to build on its foundations.
 The school operates within FPTA Academies (Fort Pitt Thomas Aveling Academies), having been designated as a Leading Edge school, a National Support School, and an Initial Teacher Training institution.
 In 2016, it received recognition as a Champion School for the National Citizen Service programme.

 Fort Pitt's GCSE results consistently demonstrate strong academic achievement.
-In 2023, approximately 41% of grades were in the top bracket (9-7), with 85% of all grades at 5 or above.
-An Attainment 8 score of 66.5 reflects pupil achievement across eight qualifications, well above the national benchmark.
+In the 2024-25 / 2025 dataset, 85% of pupils achieved grade 5 or above in English and maths, with 98% achieving grade 4 or above.
+An Attainment 8 score of 65.9 reflects pupil achievement across eight qualifications, well above the national benchmark.
 The Progress 8 measure of +0.64 indicates that students make above-average progress from their Key Stage 2 starting points, outperforming similar pupils across England.

-The school ranks 286th in England for GCSE outcomes, placing it in the top 6% of England's schools (FindMySchool ranking).
-Within Medway, Fort Pitt holds the top position among secondary schools.
-The English Baccalaureate is a priority here, with nearly 99% of Year 11 pupils entered across all EBacc subject areas, English, mathematics, science, humanities, and languages, ensuring a well-rounded curriculum.
+The school ranks 525th in England for GCSE academic outcomes out of 3,895 ranked schools (FindMySchool ranking).
+Within Chatham, Fort Pitt holds 1st place among secondary schools in the local ranking.
+The English Baccalaureate is a priority here, with 98% of Year 11 pupils entered across all EBacc subject areas and 62.6% achieving grade 5 or above across the EBacc subjects, ensuring a well-rounded curriculum.

 The sixth form has earned particular recognition for A-level results.
-In 2023, nearly 60% of grades fell in the A*-B range, with over 25% achieving A*/A grades.
+In 2025, 60% of exam entries fell in the A*-B range, with 30% achieving A*/A grades across 296 entries.
 The school's approach emphasises detailed preparation, with students selecting 3-4 A-Levels and having the option to complete the Extended Project Qualification (EPQ).
 Students in the sixth form are mature and articulate, engaging in exceptional discussion and debate about their learning.

 England ranks and key metrics (where available)